ofmla/devito-wiki/[Manual]-Installing-Devito-on-ARM.-Tested-on-GW4-Isambard.md

 cd ../devito
 ```

-If you have also installed OpesciBench you can try the following test:
+If you have also installed DevitoBench you can try the following test:
 For a simple test:

 `aprun python3 benchmarks/user/benchmark.py run -P acoustic`